berkanlafci/mvpsstudio/README.md

 #### Intel RealSense D405

 <p align="justify"> Intel RealSense D405 is a short range camera with depth from stereo feature.
 Depth from stereo is information captured by the two cameras located on the same horizontal line.
-The cameras can reach to sub-milimiter accuracy. </p>
+The cameras can reach to sub-milimeter accuracy. </p>

 ## Software